wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 .. _-C:

 **-C**\ *interval*
-    Constasnt contour *interval* for slicing.
+    Constant contour *interval* for slicing.
 The smaller the interval, the more detailed the results and the longer the execution time.

 Optional Arguments